 Noise-induced hearing loss can be caused by one-time exposure to an intense sound as well as by continuous exposure to loud and long-lasting noises.
 And harmful levels are lower than most people realize.
 This is why it’s vital for workers to be protected every single time they’re exposed to damaging noises—because even one serious case of exposure can cause irreparable harm.

 Noise-induced hearing loss (NIHL) is one of the most common work-related illnesses in the US.
-Sometimes, companies might feel that providing hearing protection is enough when, in fact, PPE must be accompanied by proper training in its use and care.
+Sometimes, when noise reduction is not possible, companies might feel that providing hearing protection is enough when, in fact, PPE must be accompanied by proper training in its use and care.

 Caring for hearing protection